-Portland State University participates in the federal Direct Loan programs.
-Under this program, funding for student loans is provided by the federal government through colleges rather than by banks.
-When loans are due, borrowers repay them directly to the federal government through a loan servicer which is assigned by the U.S. Department of Education to each borrower once the first disbursement of a loan is processed.
+Portland State University participates in the Federal Direct Loan program.
+Under this program, funding for student loans comes from the U.S. Treasury and are disbursed by schools.
+When loan repayments are due, borrowers repay them directly to the federal government through a loan servicer assigned by the U.S. Department of Education to each borrower.
 Any subsequent loans are then serviced by the assigned loan servicer.
-Loans are available to students and parents of dependent students through the Direct Loan program.
-Undergraduate and post-baccalaureate students can borrow Federal Stafford loans; graduate students can borrow Federal Stafford loans and Graduate PLUS loans; and parents of dependent students can borrow a Parent PLUS loan.
-Graduate students and parents may apply for the Graduate PLUS or the Parent PLUS loan online at, www.studentloans.gov or by paper application by contacting the Office of Student Financial Aid and Scholarships.
+Undergraduate and post-baccalaureate students can borrow Federal Direct Subsidized and Unsubsidized Loans; graduate students can borrow Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS Loans; and parents of dependent students can borrow Federal Direct Parent PLUS Loans.

 Federal Direct Subsidized Stafford Loan

-The federal government has set loan annual limits: $3,500 for the first academic year of undergraduate study (up to 44 credits); $4,500 for the second academic year (45–89 credits); and $5,500 an academic year for the remaining years of undergraduate study.
+The federal government has set annual borrowing limits of $3,500 for the first academic year of undergraduate study (up to 44 credits); $4,500 for the second academic year (45–89 credits); and $5,500 an academic year for the remaining years of undergraduate study.
 Not all students are eligible for the maximum loan amount.
-Graduate students are not eligible for Subsidized Stafford loans.

 Students must complete a FAFSA each year to participate in this loan program.